-- 15.1.1 An electronically transmitted version of the itinerary and maps is to be submitted to: The FIA, the FIA Sporting delegate, the FIA Safety delegate, the registered Manufacturers, the WRC Teams and to the tyre and fuel suppliers at least 5 months before the start of the event.
-If an organiser wants to apply for a possibility to relocate a service park during a rally, as per Art.
-49.1, a request must be submitted to the FIA at least 7 months before the start of the event. - 15.1.2 New special stages (including those run in the opposite direction) are to be identified. - 15.1.3 New special stages are to be described from the point of view of safety. - 15.1.4 The deadline for any comments or major modifications is 2 weeks after submission to the FIA.
+- 15.1.1 An electronically transmitted version of the itinerary and maps is to be submitted to: the FIA, the FIA Sporting delegate, the FIA Safety delegate, the registered Manufacturers, the WRC Teams, the Promoter, and the tyre and fuel suppliers at least 5 months before the start of the event.
+Should an organiser want to relocate a service park during a rally, as per Art.
+49.1, a request must be submitted to the FIA and the Promoter at least 7 months before the start of the event. - 15.1.2 New special stages (including those run in the opposite direction) are to be identified. - 15.1.3 New special stages are to be described from the point of view of safety. - 15.1.4 The deadline for any comments or major modifications is 2 weeks after submission to the FIA.